Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Unrestricted Hartree-Fock

 \section{Unrestricted Hartree-Fock}

-In order to make contact with an experimentally relevant system, below we consider a three-dimensional Fermi gas SU($N$) symmetry, which is described by the following Hamiltonian~\cite{Cazalilla_NJOP_11_2009} (in units where $\hbar = 1$):
+In order to make contact with an experimentally relevant system, below we consider a three-dimensional Fermi gas with SU($N$) symmetry, which is described by the following Hamiltonian~\cite{Cazalilla_NJOP_11_2009} (in units where $\hbar = 1$):

-In this expression and those to follow (unless otherwise specified) we shall use Einstein's repeated (Greek) index summation convention.
+In this expression and those to follow (unless stated otherwise) we use Einstein's repeated (Greek) index summation convention.
 The above Hamiltonian is written in terms of a set of Fermi field operators $c^{\alpha}(\vec{r})$ which transform according to the fundamental representation(s) of SU($N$) and obey

 anti-commuting otherwise.
-The gas is confined in a volume $\Omega$.
-The s-wave contact interactions are described by a single pseudo-potential interaction parameter $g \propto a_s$ (to lowest order, $a_s$ being s-wave scattering length).
+The gas is confined in a volume $\Omega$ and we assume periodic boundary conditions.
+The s-wave contact interactions are described by a pseudo-potential interaction parameter $g \propto a_s$ (to lowest order, $a_s$ being s-wave scattering length).
 The Hamiltonian exhibits SU$(N)$ symmetry when all $\mu_{\sigma}$ are equal.
 Different $\mu_{\alpha}$ are necessary in order to describe magnetized states.
-This Hamltonian is relevant to ultracold gases of Akaline-Earth atoms, which exhibit an emergent SU$(N)$ symmetry\cite{Cazalilla_NJOP_11_2009,Gorshkov_2010,Cazalilla_2014}.
+This model describes an ultracold gasof Akaline-Earth atoms which exhibits an emergent SU$(N)$ symmetry~\cite{Cazalilla_NJOP_11_2009,Gorshkov_2010,Cazalilla_2014}.

-We have performed unrestricted Hartree-Fock (UHF) calculations for the above model~\eqref{eq:H} by minimizing at constant particle density the expression of the grand canonical free-energy to first order in the interaction.
+We have performed unrestricted Hartree-Fock (UHF) calculations for the above model~\eqref{eq:H} by minimizing at constant particle density and temperature the expression of the grand canonical free-energy computed to first order in the interaction.
 As described in the Appendix, the grand canonical free-energy in the Hartree-Fock approximation reads:

 where $F_0= -\frac{1}{\beta_T}\sum_{\vec{k},\alpha}\log[1+e^{-\beta_T(\epsilon_{\vec{k}\alpha}-\mu_\sigma)}]$ is the free-particle free energy and